 Both Salter and Phelps also agree that meet day is not the time to try new foods.
 Nothing you eat is worth potentially affecting your performance on the platform.

-Ever thought you were adequately fed and slept a solid 7-8 hours, but your lifts still felt like crap?
-Check your water intake.
+Ever been adequately fed and slept a solid 7-8 hours, but your lifts still felt like crap?
+The problem might be your water intake.

 "Hydration is critical for anaerobic performance and recovery.
-It is scientifically proven that muscles contract faster when properly hydrated and have balanced calcium, potassium, and sodium levels, as well," Phelps says.
-"Much of your electrolyte balance can be controlled through food and water intake."
+Muscles contract faster when properly hydrated and have balanced calcium, potassium, and sodium levels—and you need muscles to contract fast when you're doing heavy singles near your one-rep max," says Phelps.
+"The good news is that much of your electrolyte balance can be controlled through food and water intake."

-"Salt is bad for you" is a mantra, and it typically refers to the added sodium that comes from eating too many processed foods.
-Adding salt to your food is fine—helpful, even.
-Salter suggests lightly salting all of your meals or even drinking a sports drink during training.
+Also, try to take the "salt is bad for you" mantra with, well, a grain of salt.
+Pushing a low-sodium diet is usually a retaliation against the added sodium in processed foods.
+In the case of performance, however, adding salt to your food is fine—helpful, even.
+Salter suggests lightly salting all of your meals during heavy training phases.

 Not sure if you're hydrated enough?
 Track your water intake for a few weeks.
 You may be drinking less than you think!

-Be smart with your food choices, do your research, and lift heavy.
+Be smart with your food choices, do your research, and lift heavy—and then heavier!